 Black Dog Names Based on Coloring

 It’s inevitable: when you have a dog with a specific coat color, you want to search for a name that reflects it.
 That doesn’t mean you have to pick something expected, though.
 Black dog names can go down more interesting routes.
 There are MUCH better options than “Blackie.”
-If you want to reflect the dark coloration and majesty of your canine but add a little flair, we have black dog names that’ll do the trick.
+If you want to reflect your canine’s dark coloration and majesty but add a little flair, we have black dog names that’ll do the trick.

 - Black Beauty